WazzaJB/expo/docs/pages/versions/unversioned/sdk/audio.md

   - `canRecord` : a boolean set to `true`.
   - `isRecording` : a boolean describing if the `Recording` is currently recording.
-  - `durationMillis` : the current duration of the recorded audio.
+  - `durationMillis` : the current duration of the recorded audio (Android & iOS only).

   After `stopAndUnloadAsync()` is called, the `status` will be as follows:

   - `canRecord` : a boolean set to `false`.
   - `isDoneRecording` : a boolean set to `true`.
-  - `durationMillis` : the final duration of the recorded audio.
+  - `durationMillis` : the final duration of the recorded audio (Android & iOS only).

 - `recordingInstance.setOnRecordingStatusUpdate(onRecordingStatusUpdate)`